JellyJamm/fivemgasmask/README.md

 # FiveM Gask Mask Script v2.5
-a FiveM gas mask script with a Discord role permission system.
+a FiveM gas mask script using the ACE permission system.

 ## Description
 By wearing a gasmask (configurable in the config) you become immune to tear gas.